History of Detroit: Population decline

 As a result of white flight and mass migration to the suburbs, a significant change in the racial composition of Detroit occurred.
-From 1950 to 2010, the black/white percentage of population went from 16.2%/83.6% to 82.7%/10.6%.
+From 1950 to 2010, the black/white population percentage went from 16.2%/83.6% to 82.7%/10.6%.
 Approximately 1,400,000 of the 1,600,000 white people in Detroit after World War II left the city for the suburbs.
-Beginning in the 1980s, for the first time in its history, Detroit was a majority black city.
+Beginning in the 1980s, for the first time in its history, Detroit was a majority-black city.

 This drastic racial demographic change resulted in more than a change in neighborhood appearance.
 It had political, social, and economic effects as well.
 In 1974, Detroit elected its first black mayor, Coleman Young.
 Coleman Young aimed to create a racially diverse cabinet and police force, half black and half white members, leading to a new face representing Detroit on the global stage.

-Most importantly, however, was the negative effect that the population decline had on Detroit's economy.
-Following the decline in population, Detroit's tax revenue significantly decreased.
+Most important, however, was the population decline's negative effect on Detroit's economy.
+Following the population decline, Detroit's tax revenue significantly decreased.
 The government was receiving less revenue from taxpayers residing in the city which led to more foreclosures and overall unemployment, eventually culminating in the bankruptcy of 2013.

 Detroit's population continues to decline today, impacting its majority poor, black demographic the hardest.
-Because urban renewal, highway construction, and discriminatory loan policies contributed to white flight to the suburbs, the remaining poor, black city population to endure radical disinvestment and a lack of public services such as dilapidated schools, a lack of safety, blighted properties, and waste, contributing the reality of families living in the city today.
-Furthermore, Detroit has the highest property tax of any major U.S. city, which makes it difficult for many families to afford to live in the city.
+Because urban renewal, highway construction, and discriminatory loan policies contributed to white flight to the suburbs, the remaining poor, black city population endured radical disinvestment and a lack of public services such as dilapidated schools, a lack of safety, blighted properties, and waste, contributing the reality of families living in the city today.
+Furthermore, Detroit has the highest property tax of any major U.S. city, making it difficult for many families to afford to live there.

-White flight does appear to be reversing starting in the 1990s, with rich white families returning to the city and gentrifying areas of urban decay and blight.
-However, this has caused many issues with both physical and cultural displacement occurring, disproportionately impacting marginalized minority communities.
-Real estate development and the overall "improvement" of the city leads to increased rent in those parts of the city.
-Since marginalized communities tend to be more impoverished, they are not financially able to support these increased levels of rent, and therefore are physically displaced.
-Following physical displacement, there is also the issue of cultural displacement as gentrification causes a loss of sense of belonging, ownership, history, identity and pride associated with living in a certain place.
+White flight does appear to be reversing starting in the 1990s, with affluent white families returning to the city and gentrifying areas of urban decay and blight.
+However, this has caused many physical and cultural displacement issues, disproportionately impacting marginalized minority communities.
+Real estate development and the overall "improvement" of the city lead to increased rent in those parts of the city.
+Since marginalized communities tend to be more impoverished, they cannot financially support these increased rent levels and are physically displaced.
+Following physical displacement, there is also the issue of cultural displacement, as gentrification causes a loss of sense of belonging, ownership, history, identity and pride associated with living in a particular place.